nextensio/automation/deploy/aws/README.md

 via the aws UI or CLIs etc..

-* Now that the controller cluster is terraformed, we need to configure nextensio software on it by saying "create.py  -create controller -docker /home/gopa/.docker/config.json -rootca ../" - the docker parameter will copy our docker credentials to the cluster so that more nextensio software can be downloaded on the cluster.
-The rootca just points to the directory where we created some certificates before.
+* Now that the controller cluster is terraformed, we need to configure nextensio software on it by saying "create.py  -create controller -docker /home/gopa/.docker/config.json" - the docker parameter will copy our docker credentials to the cluster so that more nextensio software can be downloaded on the cluster.

 The above step will install all required nextensio software and also create domain name mappings for controller.nextensio.net (the UI), server.nextensio.net (controller), and three mongodb names